 Cats can reveal a similar wariness around people.

-If they detect something “off” in a person’s energy, they make themselves scarce and even run away entirely, possibly due to the fact that they, too, have a specific core wildness.
+If they detect something “off” in a person’s energy, they make themselves scarce and even run away entirely, possibly because they, too, have a specific core wildness.

-Or possibly it goes back to the truth that cats in the wild often have actually had to believe like prey and bear in mind of the slightest change or disturbance to survive.
+Or possibly it goes back to the truth that cats in the wild often have had to believe like prey and bear in mind the slightest change or disturbance to survive.